top of page

 TL;DR

-Across four major initiatives, I led operational changes that improved structure, speed, and clarity in our design org.
-These changes drove measurable results: role clarity up 137%, onboarding time down 51%, QA rework down 83%, stakeholder satisfaction up 44%, and over $14K saved in tooling - all while maintaining full team retention during several organizational restructure processes.
+Across three major initiatives, I led operational changes that improved structure, speed, and clarity in our design org.
+These changes drove measurable results: role clarity up 137%, onboarding time down 51%, QA rework down 83%, stakeholder satisfaction up 44%, and about $14.5K saved in tooling, while maintaining full team retention during organizational restructuring.

 Why Design Needs Metrics - Beyond Aesthetics